isan26/blitz-core/README.md

 ]
 ```

-This will pass the prop `title`, which is the value from executing the `Behaviour` on the spot, and the component will receive the text generated.
+This will pass the prop `title`, which is the value from executing the `action` on the spot, and the component will receive the text generated.